apache/shenyu/shenyu-plugin/shenyu-plugin-agent-gateway/README.md

 }
 ```

+PR1 supports only `LLM` traffic.
+The existing MCP plugin remains independently
+configurable; this Agent Gateway rule cannot yet be used for MCP traffic.
 `trafficType` is required and must be exactly `LLM`. `responseRequestId` is an
 optional boolean and defaults to `false`.
 Admin rejects unknown fields,
 malformed JSON, missing required fields, invalid field types, and unsupported